DUIs are serious offenses in the State of Georgia.

 In addition to a permanent conviction on your record, there are minimum penalties established by statute which can be quite severe, even for a first DUI Offense.
 Further, by statute, persons convicted of DUI in Georgia ARE NOT eligible to be sentenced under Georgia’s First Offender Statute, assuring that any conviction will remain on your record forever.
 If you are facing a DUI charge, you need an experienced DUI Attorney advising you every step of the way and negotiating with the prosecutor on your behalf.
 Click here or call us at (229) 244-7171 to schedule your free consultation.

-NOTE: The punishment described below applies ONLY to driver’s 21 years of age and older and to drivers NOT operating a commercial motor vehicle at the time of their arrest.
-There are different penalties for driver’s under the age of 21 and for drivers operating a commercial motor vehicle.
+NOTE: The punishment described below applies ONLY to driver’s 21 years of age and older and to drivers who do not possess a Commercial Driver's License (CDL).
+There are different penalties for driver’s under the age of 21 and for drivers with a CDL.
 Click here or call us at (229) 244-71717 to schedule your free consultation and discuss potential penalties for drivers under age of 21 and drivers operating a commercial vehicle.

 Important Note about Sentencing: Although the “lookback period” referenced in the statute is 10 years, it is important to understand that judges will have access to your ENTIRE criminal record.
 Judges often review the number of DUIs in a person’s LIFETIME when determining the appropriate sentence.
 Additionally, judges often look for indications of substance abuse, such as prior criminal offenses involving drugs or alcohol abuse, when determining an appropriate sentence.
 You need a strong attorney to advocate on your behalf to help you obtain the best outcome possible regardless of your criminal history.
 Click here or call us at (229) 244-7171 to schedule your free consultation.

 FINAL NOTE: Recently here in the State Court of Lowndes County, the court is sometimes requiring the use of a “SCRAM” device following multiple DUI convictions.
 Sometimes the court is requiring this device even for pleas to “lessor charges” if alcohol is involved in current and prior offenses.
-These SCRAM devices are remote alcohol monitoring systems used to monitor whether a person sentenced to use one has been consuming ANY alcohol in violations of their terms of probation.
+These SCRAM devices are remote alcohol monitoring systems used to monitor whether a personhas been consuming ANY alcohol in violations of their terms of probation.